FREE BUSINESS HEALTHCHECK:

 I’m Nicky Coffin from Centred Excellence where we help recruitment business owners, managers and independent recruiters increase their results quickly by 50% to 250%.

 This weeks question comes from Sam and it relates to balancing billings and managing a team.
 There is a way!
-Just grab a coffee and watch this video.

 “I’ve just been promoted to manager and I have my own target as well as a new team target and I’ve been really struggling to balance my time between my own billings and managing my team.
 Do you have any suggestions about how I can do this?”